by Mickey Jarvis | Dec 11, 2023 | Greater Hobart, Low Hazard, Wheelchair Friendly

 Hazard Rating: 4/10 | Parking: Good + close | from Hobart: 17 km | Faces: East into Blackmans Bay | Length: 1 km

-Located in Blackman Bay with parking along it’s shore.
-Rocky area on the north end and Flower Pot Point on the south end.
+Located in Blackmans Bay with rocky areas and a blowhole to the north and Flower Pot Point and more rocky areas to the south end.

-Parking along the shore with a park in the middle.
+Many parking places along the shore with a park and toilets in the middle.
 Grassy areas for picnics.
-Food and drinks close to beach.
+Food and drinks close to the beach.

 Near Hobart |